sandarm-1/vco/Pre-Layout/Initial_design_investigation.md

-Increasing delay cell inverter drive strength:
+Sensitivity to delay cell inverter drive strength:
 -----
 For a fixed mirror ratio, we show the effect of changing delay cell inverter drive strength (0.18um L vs 0.15um L).